-Iroquois Mental Health Center is here to care for all your mental health and substance abuse needs.
+Iroquois Mental Health Center is here to care for all your mental health and substance use disorder needs.

-Incorporated in 1971, Iroquois Mental Health Center (IMHC) is a 501c3 non-profit community mental health center located.
-Originating in Watseka, Illinois, we now serve those in Iroquois, Kankakee, Vermilion, and Will counties from 12 locations.
+Incorporated in 1971, Iroquois Mental Health Center (IMHC) is a 501c3 non-profit community mental health center.
+Originating in Watseka, Illinois, we now serve those in Iroquois, Kankakee, Vermilion, and Will Counties from locations listed here.

-Substance abuse treatment is offered at the Iroquois Mental Health Center Resolve in Manteno, both outpatient and intensive outpatient for adult and adolescent males and females.
+Substance use disorder treatment is offered at the Iroquois Mental Health Center Resolve in Manteno.
+Both outpatient and intensive outpatient for adult and adolescent males and females are available.

 IMHC receives referrals from primary care physicians throughout its service area.
 The physicians and IMHC collaborate to provide treatment to their respective clients with the client’s best interest and best treatment practices in mind.
 The satellite clinics are typically located in medical offices which promote the collaboration of physical and mental health providers.